microsoft/garnet/website/docs/dev/cluster/migration.md

 This operation allows for efficient resource utilization and load balancing across the cluster when adding or removing nodes.
 The migration operation is only available in cluster mode.
 Slot migration can be initiated by the owner (referred to as the *source* node) of a given slot, and addressed towards another already known, and trusted primary node (referred to as the *target* node).
-Actual data migration can be initiated by using the ```MIGRATE ```command that operates in two modes: (1) Migrate individual keys (2) Migrate entire slots or range of slots.
+Actual data migration can be initiated by using the ```MIGRATE ``` command that operates in two modes: (1) Migrate individual keys (2) Migrate entire slots or range of slots.
 This page is focused on the slot migration implementation details.
 For more information about using the associated command refer to the slot migration [user guide](../../cluster/key-migration).

 # Implementation Details

-The implementation of migration operation is separated into two components
+The implementation of the migration operation is separated into two components:

 1. Command parsing and validation component.
 2. Migration session operation and management component.